What would life be if we had no courage to attempt anything? –Vincent Van Gogh

 back, however, was engraved 1994.
 Sold!
 Originally, I called it my

 declaration of independence.
 I know, I know… corny, right?
 This piece of

-human door mat again; to stop hiding behind insecurity; to take risks;
+human door mat again; to stop hiding behind fear and insecurity; to take risks;

 to be brave!

 I tend to reach for it when I’m feeling anxious, or vulnerable.
 Like when I hiked the glacial ice fields miles above Juneau,

 Alaska; scuba-dived in various oceans; white-water-rafted; blew both knees in skiing trips; submitted to agents; collected rejections; gave my heart away again.
 Stepping outside our comfort zone reminds us that we are alive.

 Andre Gide, recipient of the 1947 Nobel Prize in Literature wrote, “Man cannot discover new oceans unless he has the courage to lose sight of the shore.”

 I love that, don’t you?
 Staring down our inner critic takes courage—a shove away from the shores of security.
 And those shores come in many forms.

 Last month (2014), I survived a sweltering weeklong Boy Scout camp in